-Various types of boilers have been developed along the years, starting with the simple cylindrical shell-type boiler heated by a flame applied to the outer surfaces.
-In selecting a boiler, or in designing one, thermal, hydraulic, and structural factors, as well as fuel and its associated firing equipment must be reviewed for the application on hand.
+Various types of boilers have been developed over the years, the first being the simple cylindrical shell-type boiler, which is heated by a flame applied to the outer surfaces.
+In selecting a boiler- or in designing one- thermal, hydraulic, and structural factors, as well as fuel and its associated firing equipment, must be reviewed for the application at hand.

-Because of the variety of boiler systems and boiler types that exhibit different problems, it is appropriate to review briefly such terms as boilers; steam generators; critical-pressure boilers; low-pressure, high-pressure, steam, and hot-water-heating boilers, and hot-water-supply boilers, as well as some jurisdictional requirements.
+Because of the variety of boiler systems and boiler types, and the different problems they exhibit, it is appropriate to review briefly such terms as boilers; steam generators; critical-pressure boilers; low-pressure, high-pressure, steam, and hot water heating boilers; and hot water supply boilers.